Parallax (character): The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, it is shown that Parallax is in the Yellow Central Power Battery, where the entity stays until he is released by Sinestro at the conclusion of the "Wrath of the First Lantern" story.
-To destroy the First Lantern Volthoom, Sinestro allows Parallax to possess his body.
-Contrary to previous hosts of Parallax, this time, however, Sinestro is in control of the entity instead of the other way around.
+To destroy the First Lantern Volthoom, Sinestro allows Parallax to possess him, but maintains control of his body.
 Their effort in defeating Volthoom, however, proves to be unsuccessful, with Volthoom only being defeated when Hal returns as a Black Lantern and summons Nekron to restore Volthoom's mortality.
 After Volthoom's defeat, Sinestro as Parallax proceeds to kill the Guardians of the Universe, sparing only Ganthet and Sayd.
 Sinestro then states his intention to travel far from Oa and release Parallax.

 In the "Lights Out" story, the Entity reveals that all of the emotional entities are dying and must return to the place of their origin, except Parallax because it is currently entrapped.
 In the aftermath, it is revealed that Parallax is still bonded with Sinestro, who controls the entity.
-Later, after the Green Lantern Corps are apparently dissolved, Sinestro releases Parallax within the core of Warworld's base, to try to prevent the destruction of the new headquarters of Sinestro Corps.
+After the Green Lantern Corps is apparently dissolved, Sinestro releases Parallax within the core of Warworld's base, to try to prevent the destruction of the new headquarters of the Sinestro Corps.